 From the Overview page, you can click to contribute to the map, and then either select a task yourself by selecting the transparent block and clicking Map selected task in the bottom right, or you can let the project assign you one randomly by clicking Map a task in the bottom right as well.

-We are going to be relying on aerial photography to help guide us, so please stick to areas you know well to begin with.
-We haven't got a validation process developed yet -- so to begin with just getting good data in the door is going to simplify our cleanup later :)
+(We are going to be relying on aerial photography to help guide us, so please stick to areas you know well to begin with.
+We haven't got a validation process developed yet -- so to begin with just getting good data in the door is going to simplify our cleanup later :))

-After you've selected a region, use the Layers tool in Background Settings to get the ESRI map on there - it's a lot crisper but a bit older, so not every new sidewalk is present; that is why we stress you should aim to map areas you are quite familiar with!
-(Or you can try your hand at becoming familiar with new areas by taking a quick drive through an area you would like to map!)
+After you've selected a region, under Background Settings, use the Layers tool to get the ESRI map.
+It's a lot crisper but a bit older, so not every new sidewalk is present; that is why we stress you should aim to map areas you are quite familiar with!
+(Or you could take a quick drive through an area you would like to map!)